rohitagarwal-gkmit/retailpulse-docs/docs/technical/schema_design.md

-# Schema Design
+# Database Schema

-## Database Overview
+## Overview

-We use a PostgreSQL database to store all our data.
-It's reliable and keeps our information safe.
+The system uses **PostgreSQL** as the database.
+It has 5 simple tables to manage users, products, inventory, bills, and bill items.

 ---

 ## Entity Relationship Diagram

-This diagram shows how the different data tables are connected.

 ```mermaid
 erDiagram